VikneshS7/VikneshS7/README.md

-Hi, I am Viknesh !
+Hi, I share about what I do and learn !

-I am a reinforcement learner trying to become unconsciously skilled in various aspects !

 As a person, I am easy to work with and possess high agency !

+As a technology enthusiast, I have a great interest in exploring various tools and technologies in the marketplace and their business aspects.

-As an adaptable engineer, I am driven to add value and to enhance and explore skills in Business Intelligence, Data Engineering, Governance and Analytics !
+As an adaptable engineer, I am driven to add value and to enhance and explore skills in Business Intelligence, Artificial Intelligence, Data Engineering, Governance and Analytics.
+I am particularly passionate about utilizing data to solve business problems !

-As a technology enthusiast, I have a great interest in exploring various aspects of a business and passionate about converting business problems into analytical questions and utilizing data to solve them !

 My experience centers on leveraging Power BI to build dynamic dashboards and reports that track key performance metrics.
 I have designed end-to-end reporting solutions that enhance business KPI tracking and support improved data-driven decision-making.
 I do data modeling to ensure data integrity and optimize query performance, while my proficiency with diverse data connectors and understanding of data warehousing principles !

-I am inclined towards adapting myself quickly with various tools, technologies, domains and I ship fast !
+I am a reinforcement learner and I ship fast.
+I am inclined towards adapting myself quickly with various tools, technologies, domains and am working to become unconsciously skilled in various aspects !

-Always eager to connect and collaborate, feel free to reach out !
+Always eager to connect, collaborate and be mutually beneficial !

+Feel free to reach out !

 <!-- Wrap everything in a center block if you like -->
 <p align="center">